Entity Definition

 Entity Centric Visualization of Open Data

-The Viewer is a Dragon1 application that allows you to visualize any data file (csv, xml, or other types of files) to be visualized using 250+ icons for default entity classes.
+The Viewer is a Dragon1 application that allows you to visualize any data file (csv, xml, or other types of files) using 250+ icons for default entity classes.

 Also, you can provide a definition file that extends the icons for entity classes that can be used.